Akashkolhe56/E-commerce/README.md

 In this milestone we need to create the product page Techstack we have used here is React for styling we have used tailwind css

+## Milestone 32: Project Overview -
+In this milestone we learned the following things -

+Key learning -

+- In Login page we have use Dispatch method to store the mail inside global state
+- In all the remaining pages the mail used is stored in global state using useSelector

+## Milestone 33: Project Overview -
+In this milestone we learned the following things -

+Key learning -

+- Using sign method to create an JWT token with mail and ID
+- Returning maxAge to set expire time
+- Added the cookie inside the response that helps in storing the cookie inside browser.